+Important!
 If you cannot access your website after inserting the generated IP addresses, check whether your IP address is included on the block list.
-You can see your IP address via What Is My IP Address
+You can find your IP address via What Is My IP Address

 In this tutorial, you’ve learned the easy way to block or allow visitors from specific countries.
 All you need to do is generate the country’s IP address via Country IP Blocks, then insert an access control list (ACL) into your .htaccess file.